 Weak signals are difficult to spot and interpret.
 The sheer volume of signals makes it challenging to monitor areas of interest to your business.
 Yet, as an innovation leader, you're expected to read the market and respond in a timely and competitive fashion.
-Automated monitoring that leverages machine learning makes it easier to notice early indicators of phenomenal change, helping you stay ahead of the curve.
+Automated trend and tech monitoring that leverages machine learning makes it easier to notice early indicators of phenomenal change, helping you stay ahead of the curve.

 Difference between signals and weak signals